 - Reviewers generally like to know the final editorial decision of the paper, and see other reviewers’ comments.

 - You can enable this functionality in the submission system – to adjust it for your journal, speak to your journal manager.

 - It is generally also appreciated by reviewers if you give them feedback on their review.
 There are different ways to approach this so discuss the options with your publisher.

 - Reviewers are grateful for efforts, however small, to show appreciation of their work.

 - You can recognize reviewers with certificates and annual listings in the journal.

-- An easy way of getting a helping hand with reviewer recognition is to ensure your journal is live on Elsevier’s Reviewer Recogniton Platform (speak to your publisher if you're not sure).
+- An easy way of getting a helping hand with reviewer recognition is to ensure your journal is live on Elsevier’s Reviewer Recogniton Platform.

 - Encourage reviewers to make use of the Reviewer Recognition Platform and to showcase their reviewing efforts on Mendeley.

 You might find this article useful in terms of navigating the options around reviewer recognition at Elsevier.

 - Try to select reviewers who are doing research in a related area – they are more likely to find the paper relevant and interesting, and therefore respond promptly.
 They will also be able to spot missing references and other shortcomings.